Trauma Screening for Children

 North Dakota

-The TCTY is working on a statewide initiative to improve trauma screening in child serving systems in this state.
+TCTY has collaborated statewide to improve trauma screening in child serving systems in this state by developing the ND Trauma Screening Training.